AnthonyDiGirolamo/TransparentHUDPlus/README.md

 ### v1.0

 1. Transparent HUD mod included (By Rockman, Original Author)
 2. Item Filter icons tweaked red, so you can see them easier while scrolling through large inventory lists.
 3. Tiered tools now got a bit of color to their icons.
 4. The horizon bar for planets has been tweaked just a little bit.
 5. The hide weapons texture was tweaked a bit, as I did not like just the blue hand.
 6. Cryopods got their windows widened.

 ### v2.0

-1. Names removed from crypod, for the better
+1. Names removed from cryopod
 2. G screen color coded!

 ### v3.0

 1. Some components got their icons tweaked slightly.
 2. Mod info appears in loading screens and menu, as well as pause screen.
 3. On/Off grid icons have been changed to make more sense.
 4. Variants available "+" sign has been tweaked in color.

 ### v4.0

 1. All submitted screenshots have made it into the update.
 In the future we will add more!
 2. Contributors, authors, and loading screen uploaders have received their name in the Cryopod!
 3. Toolbar tab selection/hotbar number has received an update.
 4. Splash screen got mod version number.
 5. Control panel has received some color.
 6. Girders image has been inverted.
 No more small steel tubes confusion!
 7. Additional downloads via Github made available.
 Rockman has made both the original and this version available on Github!

 ## License